WPCD-Workflows/documentation/source/old/itm/public/xml/imports_sorted_by_addressee.rst

 developer
 ---------

--  Brief overview of experimental data in the ITM framework (Imbeaux):
+-  Brief overview of experimental data in the EU-IM framework (Imbeaux):
    Experimental data retrieval (F.Imbeaux)
    (320K)
 -  Recent experiences with CAD to neutronics and physics code conversion